 Ryan Palmer had a tough week.
-On Monday, the 26-year-old job battled squat presses and ring dips.
-Tuesday, a clean and jerk set where he squeezed out 30 reps with 135 pounds.
+On Monday, he battled squat presses and ring dips.
+Tuesday, a clean-and-jerk set where he squeezed out 30 reps with a 135-pound barbell.
 The following day, even though his muscles were still aching, he performed a total of 150 pull-ups and 150 burpees.

-Every day, thousands of CrossFit athletes faithfully arrive at their respective gyms: warehouses filled with boxes, ropes, Olympic rings, kettlebells and a never-never-quit atmosphere.
-The defining characteristic of CrossFit is the intensity.
-The programs are hard as hell.
-Its "prescription," as the guide states, is for "constantly varied, high-intensity, functional movements that will optimize physical competence in ten physical domains: cardiovascular and respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance and accuracy."
+But the defining characteristic of CrossFit is the intensity.
+The programs are hard.
+Its "prescription," as the guide states, is for "constantly varied, high-intensity, functional movements that will optimize physical competence in 10 physical domains: cardiovascular and respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance and accuracy."

-The key to the high-voltage workouts is a digital clock that holds prime real estate in most CrossFit facilities.
+The key to the high-voltage workouts is a digital clock that holds prime real estate in most CrossFit boxes (aka gyms).
 Most of the workouts are time-based, meaning you don't stop until the clock hits zero.
-Even as your muscles fail and your mind weakens, coaches and fellow gym goers push each member to completion.
+Even as your muscles tire and you want to give up, coaches and fellow gym goers push each member to completion.

 "As an adult competitive athlete, there's nothing else like this.
-You get that adrenaline rush that you got from being in sports in high school," says 33-year-old Jennifer Wielgus, who’s been doing CrossFit in Philadelphia for about a year.
+You get that adrenaline rush that you got from being in sports in high school," says Jennifer Wielgus, a Philadelphia-based CrossFit athlete.

-That rush and love of the gym is far from a bad thing, but the no-quit atmosphere has generated questions.
-And the mob mentality has taken the healthiest of behaviors and turned it into a growing danger.
+That rush and love of the gym is far from a bad thing, but the no-quit atmosphere of some affiliates has generated questions.
+Because even the healthiest of behaviors can be turned it into a dangerous obsession.